apple/foundationdb/documentation/sphinx/source/configuration.rst

 Specifying data centers
 -----------------------

 To use region configurations all processes in the cluster need to specify what data center they are in.
 This can be done on the command line with either ``--locality_dcid`` or ``--datacenter_id``.
-This data center identifer is case sensitive.
+This data center identifier is case sensitive.

 Clients should also specify their data center with the database option ``datacenter_id``.
 If a client does not specify their datacenter, they will use latency estimates to balance traffic between the two regions.
 This will result in about 5% of requests being served by the remote regions, so you will see large tail latencies on reads.